In The Beginning....

 campaigned for more channels to use as it was vastly overcrowded.

 were dear making it an "elitest" band... missing the point of CB entirely.
-These radio's are no Longer made and are illegal to use since 1st January
+These radio's are no Longer made and were made illegal to use since 1st

 In the early 90's the Government allowed us the PR27GB band which was the original 40ch from the 70's but still on FM.
 You had to have one CB for